Vishnu-AIR/Lang/README.md

-# LangFlow Stats & Comparison Visualizer
+#Social Media Posts Stats & Comparison Visualizer

 Welcome to our Next.js project!
 This application takes an **API Key** and a **prompt** as input, interacts with **LangFlow**, and generates insightful statistics or comparison plots based on the type of post entered in the prompt.